When integrating Elvis 6 with Enterprise Server 10 in an Amazon AWS environment, load balancers can optionally be used.

 Various ways of doing this exist.
 To help in setting up the environment, this article provides information to determine the following:

 - If Sticky Sessions should be enabled

-- If the AWS Elastic Load Balancer (ELB) and/or the AWS Application Load Balancer (ALB) are supported
+- If the AWS Classic Load Balancer (CLB) and/or the AWS Application Load Balancer (ALB) are supported

 Note: Looking for similar information for Elvis 5?
 See: Integrating Elvis 5 in Enterprise Server 10 on AWS - Load balancer information.